mtyka/mtyka.github.io/_posts/2021-07-01-calcium-carbonate.markdown

 Ok, but what if we generated new OH⁻ (i.e. alkalinity) in some way (for example using electrochemistry, like the [Chlor Alkali](https://en.wikipedia.org/wiki/Chloralkali_process) process or by mining alkaline minerals) - could we use those to precipitate CaCO₃ and lock down CO₂ ?
 Yes, absolutely that would work.
-For every two mols of OH⁻ you could lock down one mol of carbon:
+For every two moles of OH⁻ you could lock down one mol of carbon:

 ```
  Ca²⁺ + CO₂ + 2OH⁻ → CaCO₃ + H₂O
 ```

 But, wait!
 There's an even better thing you could do.
 You could simply add the alkalinity to the ocean and *not* precipitate any calcium carbonate.
-As we discussed earlier that would raise the oceans capacity to absorb CO₂ by two mols!
+As we discussed earlier that would raise the oceans capacity to absorb CO₂ by two moles!
 Now you're getting twice the bang for your buck: every mol of OH⁻ pulls down one mol of carbon! (actually the true number is a little lower, about 0.85 or so, for complicated reasons we won't go into here).
 Why ?
 Because in the ocean most of the carbon is stored as bicarbonate instead of carbonate, and to convert a CO₂ to HCO₃⁻ you only need *one* OH⁻: